kennycason/kennycason/posts/2023-08-02-tank-bot-raspberry-pi.markdown

 ```

 Notes:
-- Sometimes I begin to experience video lag after a while.
-Dropping the quality and framerate seemed to help, but this issue occurred frequently.
+- Occasionally, I began to experience video lag after a while.
+Reducing the quality and framerate seemed to alleviate the problem, but this issue occurred rather frequently.
-- Another option I had success with was to configure the Pi for Virtual Desktop and VNC Viewer as seen below.
+- Another option that proved successful was setting up the Pi for a Virtual Desktop and using VNC Viewer, as detailed below.
-- Using `libcamera-vid` and `ffplay`/`vlc` means you directly stream the webcam data to clients without any video processing.
+- Using `libcamera-vid` and `ffplay`/`vlc` allows you to stream the webcam data directly to clients, without any need for video processing.

 &nbsp;

-##### Video Stream via PyGame + OpenCV
+##### Video Streaming via PyGame + OpenCV

-Below code for using PyGame to read the video stream and draw it to screen.
+Below is the code for using PyGame to read the video stream and display it on the screen.
-This is also where you can process the video data, such as face detection with OpenCV as we did in the Hexapod Spider Bot post.
+This is where you can process the video data.
+For instance, you can perform face detection with OpenCV as we did in the Hexapod Spider Bot post.

 ```python
 import pygame